MicrosoftDocs/bot-docs/articles/dotnet/formflow-localize.md

 Depending on how your bot is constructed, localized information may come from up to three different sources:

 - the built-in localization for **PromptDialog** and **FormFlow**
-- a resource file that is generated from the static strings in your form
+- a resource file that you generate for the static strings in your form
 - a resource file that you create with strings for dynamically-computed fields, messages or confirmations

 ## Generate a resource file for the static strings in your form